Mouthwash: Tetracycline (antibiotic)

 Tetracycline is an antibiotic which may sometimes be used as a mouthwash in adults (it causes red staining of teeth in children).
 It is sometimes use for herpetiforme ulceration (an uncommon type of aphthous stomatitis), but prolonged use may lead to oral candidiasis, as the fungal population of the mouth overgrows in the absence of enough competing bacteria.
 Similarly, minocycline mouthwashes of 0.5% concentrations can relieve symptoms of recurrent aphthous stomatitis.
 Erythromycin is similar.

 Tranexamic acid

 A 4.8% tranexamic acid solution is sometimes used as an antifibrinolytic mouthwash to prevent bleeding during and after oral surgery in persons with coagulopathies (clotting disorders) or who are taking anticoagulants (blood thinners such as warfarin).

 Triclosan

 Triclosan is a non-ionic chlorinate bisphenol antiseptic found in some mouthwashes.
 When used in mouthwash (e.g. 0.03%), there is moderate substantivity, broad spectrum anti-bacterial action, some anti-fungal action, and significant anti-plaque effect, especially when combined with a copolymer or zinc citrate.
 Triclosan does not cause staining of the teeth.
 The safety of triclosan has been questioned.

 Zinc

-Astringents like zinc chloride provide a pleasant-tasting sensation and shrink tissues.
 Zinc, when used in combination with other antiseptic agents, can limit the buildup of tartar.